jxeeno/aust-govt-covid19-vaccine-pdf/README.md

 2. Converts it into machine-readable statistics (JSON and CSV files)
 3. Publishes data files via Github Actions and Github Pages

+**Looking for COVID-19 Case and Test Data?** That data is in a separate repository: https://github.com/jxeeno/aust-govt-covid19-stats

 ## Direct access to data

 The data is also available at the following locations: